marialilokyee/Soil-MFC/README.md

 ### In this repository, you can find:
 * CAD files of the 3D print mould for casting the chassis/membrane
-* Code for muti-channel voltage datalogger
+* Code for multi-channel voltage datalogger
 * And more is coming :)

 ### Project progress report: (https://zenodo.org/records/21954318)